Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 1: Open string field theory

 \begin{quote} {\it A string field is an element of the state space $\H$ of the worldsheet BCFT of an open bosonic string attached to a given D-brane. } \end{quote}

 At first this statement might be confusing.
 An element of $\H$ is a quantum state of the string, but now we are claiming that it also represents a classical fluctuation of a D-brane.
 There are a couple of ways to understand this.
 The first is that it follows a general rule about the correspondence between first quantized theories and classical field theories: Namely, the wavefunction of a first quantized theory can be interpreted as a spacetime field of an equivalent classical field theory.
+This connection is sometimes under-emphasized since most quantum field theories do not have a simple first quantized description.
+The main complication is formulating worldline actions for particles with spin.
+But we illustrate the concept without considering spin.
+A nonrelativistic free particle has a worldline action

-Since this fact may be unfamiliar, let us illustrate it with an example.
-Consider a free, nonrelativistic quantum particle in the quantum state $|\psi\rangle$.
-The state $|\psi\rangle$ evolves in time according to the Schr\"{o}dinger equation:
+Quantization proceeds by passing to the Hamiltonian formalism and interpreting position and momentum as operators satisfying canonical commutation relations.
+The quantum particle is then described by a quantum state $|\psi\rangle$ which evolves in time according to the Schr\"{o}dinger equation:

 The wavefunction is given by expressing $|\psi\rangle$ in the position basis:

 where the Schr\"{o}dinger equation reads

 Now if we forget where this equation came from, there is nothing contradictory about interpreting $\psi(x,t)$ as a classical complex scalar field subject to a nonrelativistic wave equation.
 In fact, the wave equation can be derived by variation of a field theory action